ghostunnel/ghostunnel/README.md

 Now we have a TLS proxy running for our backend service.
 We terminate TLS in ghostunnel and forward the connections to the insecure backend.

+Server mode supports connecting to the backend using another TCP proxy.
+The server respects `ALL_PROXY` environment variables.
+The variable can be provided to connect to the backend server using `socks5` proxy.

+    ALL_PROXY=socks5://proxy.url:1080 ghosttunnel server \
+        --listen localhost:8443 \
+        --target localhost:8080 \
+        --keystore test-keys/server-keystore.p12 \
+        --cacert test-keys/cacert.pem \
+        --allow-cn client

+This will connect to the target `localhost:8080` using `socks5` proxy running on `proxy.url:1080`.

 ### Client mode

 This is an example for how to launch ghostunnel in client mode, listening on